 Your costs may look different depending on your coverage, plan type, and whether you receive any additional financial assistance.

-Below is a small sample of Medicare Part C costs in major cities around the United States:
+Below is a small sample of Medicare Part C plan costs from major insurance providers in cities around the United States:

-For a more accurate estimate of Medicare Part C plan costs based on your individual healthcare situation, head to Medicare.gov and enter your zip code to compare plans near you.
+For a more personal estimate of Medicare Part C plan costs based on your individual healthcare situation, visit this Medicare.gov plan finder tool and enter your ZIP code to compare plans near you.

-While it may seem like Medicare Advantage plans are more expensive than Original Medicare, they can help save on medical costs.
+While it may seem like Medicare Advantage plans cost more than original Medicare, they can actually help save on medical expenses.

 Most companies offering Medicare Part C plans have various ways to pay your premium.
 These options include: